1. The Captain is Always Right.

 2. Shit Happens.

-Fire alarm went off at one in the morning.
+The fire alarm went off at one in the morning.
 A mooring line parted.
-Perfectly calm sea suddenly turned into 6-meter waves.
+The perfectly calm sea suddenly turned into 6-meter waves.
 Someone got injured.
 You are dragging your anchor in a crowded anchorage.
 A seaman is at the mercy of them all.

 The list could go on and on.
 But what’s so great about these incidents is that a seaman will always find ways to get through them.
 Seafarers are very creative.
 They find solutions to every unimaginable problem.
 That’s why seamen are tough.